Ladme/groan_rs/README.md

 # groan_rs: Gromacs Analysis Library for Rust

 Rust library for analyzing Gromacs simulations.
-Currently in very early stage of development: anything can break, change or stop working at any time.
+Currently in an early stage of development: anything can break, change or stop working at any time.

 ## Usage
 Run